jsilvela/lostamong/content/post/2019-09-29-fonts-for-writing.md

 There are several fonts that tackle just this problem.
-The people behind the aforementioned iA Writer have developed a “duospace” font, which is basically a monospaced font, where m's and w's are given 50% extra width.
+The people behind the aforementioned iA Writer have developed a “duospace” font, which is basically a monospaced font where m's and w's are given 50% extra width.
 [3]

 There is recently some work on monospaced-inspired variable fonts [4].
 I’ve tried a few of these, but taste is a tricky thing, and I haven’t particularly